-In 2011, we were awarded NAREIT's Leader in the Light Award for the seventh year in a row, and NAREIT's Leader in the Light Long Term Achievement Award.
+In 2011, Simon Property was awarded NAREIT's Leader in the Light Award for the seventh year in a row, and NAREIT's Leader in the Light Long Term Achievement Award.
 We are the only company to have achieved the Leader in the Light distinction every single year since NAREIT launched the program in 2005.
-We were included in the 2011 Carbon Disclosure Leadership Index published by the Carbon Disclosure Project.
-We scored 96 points out of 100 for transparency in environmental-impact reporting and were the only REIT to earn a place on the index.
+Simon Property was also included in the 2011 Carbon Disclosure Leadership Index published by the Carbon Disclosure Project.
+Simon Property scored 96 points out of 100 for transparency in environmental-impact reporting and were the only REIT to earn a place on the index.